Yang Liwei: Spaceflight career

-Yang's craft landed in the grasslands of the Chinese region of Inner Mongolia at around 06:30 CST on 16 October 2003 (22:00 UTC), having completed 14 orbits and travelled more than 600,000 km.
-Yang was in space for a total of 21 hours, Yang left the capsule about 15 minutes after landing, and was congratulated by Chinese Premier Wen Jiabao.
+Yang's craft landed in the grasslands of the Chinese region of Inner Mongolia at around 06:30 CST on 16 October 2003 (22:00 UTC), having completed 14 orbits and travelled more than 600000 km.
+Yang was in space for a total of 21 hours, 22 minutes and 45 seconds.
+Yang left the capsule about 15 minutes after landing, and was congratulated by Chinese Premier Wen Jiabao.
 But the astronaut's bleeding lips seen in the official images broadcast sparked rumors of a hard landing confirmed by accounts of personnel present at the landing site.

 Although the first Chinese citizen in space, Yang Liwei is not the first person of Chinese origin in space.
 Shanghai-born Taylor Wang flew on Space Shuttle mission STS-51-B in 1985.
 Wang, however, had become a United States citizen in 1975.
 Taylor Wang was not the first person born in China to go to orbit.
 William Anders was born in Hong Kong on 17 October 1933.
 Anders would be a part of the Apollo 8 lunar orbital mission in 1968.

 Yang visited Hong Kong on 31 October 2003, holding talks and sharing his experiences during a six-day stay in the territory.
 The visit coincided with an exhibition that featured his reentry capsule, spacesuit and leftover food from his 21-hour mission.
 On 5 November he travelled to Macau.

 On 7 November, Yang received the title of "Space Hero" from Jiang Zemin, the Chairman of the CCP Central Military Commission (CMC).
 He also received a badge of honour during a ceremony at the Great Hall of the People.
 Russia awarded him the Gagarin medal.
 The Chinese University of Hong Kong has given Yang an honorary doctorate.

 The asteroid 21064 Yangliwei and the fossil bird Dalingheornis liweii are named after him.